prometheus/prometheus/docs/feature_flags.md

 main configuration file or any referenced files, such as rule and scrape configurations.
 To ensure consistency and avoid issues during reloads, it's recommended to update these files atomically.

+## OTLP Delta Conversion

+`--enable-feature=otlp-delta`

+When enabled, Prometheus will convert OTLP metrics in delta temporality to their cumulative equivalent, instead of dropping them.

+See [deltatocumulative](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/deltatocumulativeprocessor) for more details.